What is a Subordinating Conjunction?

 Examples of Subordinating Conjunctions

-In the following examples, the subordinating conjunctions have been italicized for easy identification.
+In the following examples, the subordinating conjunctions are in bold for easy identification:

 The following exercises will help you gain greater understanding about how subordinating conjunctions work.
 Choose the best answer to complete each sentence.